Alexander of Aphrodisias

 - Alexander Aphrodisias: Enarratio de anima ex Aristotelis institutione, Hieronymus Donatus (trans.), reprint of first edition Brescia 1495 (with intr. by Eckard Kessler).
 Commentaria in Aristotelem Graeca: Versiones latinae temporis resuctitatarum litterarum, (CAGL.)
 13, Stuttgart: Frommann-Holzboog, 2008.

-- Alexander von Aphrodisias: In libros meteorologicorum, Alexander Piccomomineus (trans.), reprint of first edition Venice 1561, with introduction by Cristina Viano, Stuttgart: Frommann-Holzboog, 2010.
+- Alexander von Aphrodisias: In libros meteorologicorum, Alexander Piccolomineus (trans.), reprint of first edition Venice 1561, with introduction by Cristina Viano, Stuttgart: Frommann-Holzboog, 2010.

 2. English translations of the commentaries (with notes):

 Richard Sorabji (gen. ed.), London: Duckworth, Ithaca: Cornell University Press.
-(Currently: London: Bristol Classical Press).
+Later: London: Bristol Classical Press.
+Presently: London: Bloomsbury Publishing.

 - Alexander of Aphrodisias on Aristotle’s Metaphysics 1, W.E.
 Dooley, 1989.